usnistgov/FIPS201/_Appendix/glossary.md

 Personally Identifiable Information (PII)
-: Information that can be used to distinguish or trace an individual's _identity_, such as name, social security number, _biometric data records_, etc. alone, or when combined with other personal or identifying information that is linked or linkable to a specific individual, such as date and place of birth, mother's maiden name, etc. [[M-17-12]](references.md#ref-OMB1712)
+: Information that can be used to distinguish or trace an individual's _identity_&mdash;such as name, social security number, _biometric data records_&mdash;alone, or when combined with other personal or identifying information that is linked or linkable to a specific individual (e.g., date and place of birth, mother's maiden name, etc.) [[M-17-12]](references.md#ref-OMB1712).

 Personal Identification Number (PIN)
 : A numeric secret that a _cardholder_ memorizes and uses as part of authenticating their _identity_.

 Personal Identity Verification (PIV) Account
 : The logical record containing credentialing information for a given PIV _cardholder_.
-This is typically stored within the _issuer_’s _identity management system_, and includes PIV enrollment data, _cardholder_ _identity_ attributes, and information regarding authenticators bound to the _cardholder_’s _identity_ (e.g., _PIV Card_ and _derived PIV credentials_).
+This is typically stored within the _issuer’s_ _identity management system_ and includes PIV enrollment data, _cardholder_ _identity_ attributes, and information regarding authenticators bound to the _cardholder_’s _identity_ (e.g., _PIV Card_ and _derived PIV credentials_).

 Personal Identity Verification (PIV) Card
-: A physical artifact (e.g., _identity_ card, "smart" card) issued to an individual that contains a PIV Card Application which stores _identity_ _credentials_ (e.g., photograph, _cryptographic keys_, digitized fingerprint representation) so that the claimed _identity_ of the _cardholder_ can be verified against the stored _credentials_.
+: A physical artifact (e.g., _identity_ card, "smart" card) issued to an individual that contains a PIV Card application which stores _identity_ _credentials_ (e.g., photograph, _cryptographic keys_, digitized fingerprint representation) so that the claimed _identity_ of the _cardholder_ can be verified against the stored _credentials_.